 NABA Overview The National Association of Black Accountants, Inc. (NABA) is one of the nation’s premier professional associations.
-NABA represents the interests of more than 100,000 people in furthering their educational, professional, and career aspirations in the business fields, such as accounting, finance, etc.
+NABA represents a major pipeline in furthering the educational, professional, and career aspirations of minorities in the business fields, such as accounting, finance, etc. The motto: "Lifting As We Climb" transcends throughout the organization as we continue the legacy of successful careers and pathways of diversity in the finance/accounting industry.

-Our Mission A general idea of the National Association of Black Accountants is to address the professional needs of its members and to build leaders that shape the future of the accounting and finance professions with an unfaltering commitment to inspire the same in the successors.
+Our Mission The mission National Association of Black Accountants is to address the professional needs of its members and to build leaders that shape the future of the accounting and finance professions with an unfaltering commitment to inspire the same in their successors.
 While more specific missions of NABA incorporate:

 Promotion and development of the professional skills of our members